 Brown House Snake – Boaedon capensis

-Averaging 60cm or so these snakes can grow close to 1.5m along the coast.
+Averaging 60cm or so these snakes can grow just over 1.2m along the coast.

 The body is ranges from a chocolate brown, sandy brand to pale yellowish brown, with two white stripes on either side of the head, which mottled creamish/white stripes which break into blotches as they continue down around 1/3 of the body.
 The belly is a creamy white mother of pearl.